 Retailing around $255, the Lowa Renegade boot, priced slightly lower than the Falcon GV, is renowned for its lavish Nubuck leather upper, solid Vibram Evo sole, and impressive shock absorption.

-The Renegade GTX focuses on comfort with a Monowrap midsole that cushions the foot while reducing overall boot weight.
+We’ve found that Lowa Renegade GTX Mid focuses on comfort with a Monowrap midsole that cushions the foot while reducing overall boot weight.

 Unfortunately, I perceived these boots to need a longer break-in phase compared to the Falcon GV.
 Once broken in, however, they exhibit a snug, comfortable fit.